mtlynch/mtlynch.io/content/retrospectives/2023/09/index.md

 ## Making TinyPilot less configurable

 One of the biggest sources of technical debt for TinyPilot is [our use of Ansible](/solo-developer-year-5/#ansible-and-git-are-not-software-distribution-tools).
-When I created TinyPilot, I didn't know how to distribute software on Linux systems.
+When I created TinyPilot, I didn't know how to distribute software on Linux.
 I knew how to use Ansible, so TinyPilot's installer was a minimal shell script that started Ansible and then used Ansible to do the heavy lifting of the installation.

-Over time, it became clearer that Ansible was the wrong tool for the job, but the more subtle mistake I overlooked was that I'd made the installer too _configurable_.
+Over time, it became clear that Ansible was the wrong tool for the job.
+The more subtle mistake was that I'd made the installer too _configurable_.

 When you're publishing Ansible roles, it's good practice to abstract away differences between operating systems and hardware architectures.
 For example, to copy a set of files to a directory, you don't just say, "Install everything to `/opt/whatever`."
 You say, "Install everything to `{{ my_target_dir }}`," and then in your `defaults.yml` file, you'd define `my_target_dir: /opt/whatever`.
 That way, if FreeBSD systems wanted you to install to a different location, you could override `my_target_dir` only on FreeBSD systems to point to something like `/usr/local/whatever`.

-But TinyPilot supports just one OS and one hardware platform: Raspberry Pi OS on the Raspberry Pi 4.
+But TinyPilot supports just one OS and one hardware platform: Debian on the Raspberry Pi 4.

 Out of habit, I'd abstracted away paths, names, and values into separate files, but it made our code much harder to reason about.
 To understand how Ansible would populate the variables in a real install, you often had to jump between three or more files.

 Granted, there were users who appreciated this flexibility so that they could use TinyPilot [on systems that we don't officially support](https://github.com/tiny-pilot/tinypilot/discussions/755).
-Almost none of these users were paying customers, so we were paying a significant cost to support flexibility when it wasn't serving the customers who fund TinyPilot's development.
+Almost none of these users were paying customers, so we were incurring a significant cost to support flexibility when it wasn't serving the customers who fund TinyPilot's development.

 In the [latest TinyPilot release](https://tinypilotkvm.com/pro/changes#261), we got rid of Ansible, but we also eliminated most configuration options outside of the web UI.
 There have been no reports of upgrade issues, which strongly suggests that none of our customers needed this configurability at all.

 ## Essential vs. accidental dev work for TinyPilot

-In his famous essay, ["No Silver Bullet,"](https://www.cgl.ucsf.edu/Outreach/pc204/NoSilverBullet.html) Fred Brooks points out that you can divide software work into "essential difficulties" and "accidental difficulties."
+In his famous essay, ["No Silver Bullet,"](https://www.cgl.ucsf.edu/Outreach/pc204/NoSilverBullet.html) Fred Brooks divides software work into "essential difficulties" and "accidental difficulties."

 Essential difficulties include things like defining requirements and designing the UI.
-Even if you have perfect tooling and limitless resources, you can't create a useful application if you don't take the time to figure out what the software does or how the user interacts with it.
+Even if you have perfect tooling and limitless resources, you can't create a useful application if you don't figure out what the software does or how the user interacts with it.

 Accidental difficulties include things that we only have to do because of the limitations of our tools.
 For example, managing memory in C is something we wouldn't care about if we had automatic reference tracking or unlimited RAM.